dubzzz/fast-check/documentation/Arbitraries.md

 > Generate one value based on one of the passed arbitraries
 >
 > Randomly chooses an arbitrary at each new generation.
 Should be provided with at least one arbitrary.
 All arbitraries are equally probable and shrink is still working for the selected arbitrary. `fc.oneof` is able to shrink inside the failing arbitrary but not across arbitraries (contrary to `fc.constantFrom` when dealing with constant arbitraries).
+>
+> **Warning:** In the upcomping major releases of fast-check the first arbitrary specified on `oneof` will have a privileged position.
+Constraints like `withCrossShrink` tend to favor it over others and will probably be enabled by default.

 *&#8195;Signatures*

 - `fc.oneof(...arbitraries)`
+- `fc.oneof({withCrossShrink?}, ...arbitraries)`

 *&#8195;with:*

 - `...arbitraries` — _arbitraries that could be used to generate a value_
+- `withCrossShrink?` — default: `false` — _in case of failure the shrinker will try to check if a failure can be found by using the first specified arbitrary.
+It may be pretty useful for recursive structures as you can easily reduce their depth in case of failure by toggling this flag_

 *&#8195;Usages*